 Average Illinois Realtor Commission: With vs. Without a Realtor

-Refusing to pay a buyer’s agent commission means realtors won’t have any incentive to show your home to their buyer clients.
-Your home will likely take longer to sell and may not fetch as high a price.
+Offering a concession that the buyer can use to pay their agent adds a major incentive for agents to show your home.
+Without it, your home will likely take longer to sell and may not fetch as high a price.

 If you want to sell quickly and for top dollar, include a competitive buyer’s agent commission in your listing to let them know you’re serious about attracting buyers.